RaffiKian/RKCalendar/README.md

 This is activated by setting **isVertical=false** in RKManager (default **true**).
 See example 7 in ContentView.

 - added  **isContinuous** to display a continuous calendar of months or a one month view at a time.
-See example 7 in ContentView.
+See example 6,7 in ContentView.

 This is activated by setting **isContinuous=false** in RKManager (default **true**).
 This is a workaround until SwiftUI ScrollView gain the capability to do paging.

-- added a  **weekly view** of the calendar (only continuous for now).
+- added a  **weekly view** of the calendar.
+See example 6 in ContentView.

 This is activated by setting **isWeeklyView=true** in RKManager (default **false**), and by using the special **RKWeeklyViewController**, see example 6.